You would be hard-pressed to find someone more passionate about his work than Matt Campbell.

 Growing Up in Football Country

-Campbell was born and grew up in Massillon, OH, a football hotbed famous for presenting every male baby with a miniature football at the hospital nursery.
+Campbell’s passion for football was nurtured in the heart of football country.
+He was born Massillon, OH, a football hotbed famous for presenting every male baby with a miniature football at the hospital nursery.
 His father, Rick, was the football coach at Massillon Jackson High School, a rival to Campbell’s own high school, Massillon Perry.
 An outstanding high school football player, Campbell chose to play college football at Mount Union, just a short drive from his home.

 Learning the Coaching Ropes